-A recent study [5] found that the structure of complex

-networks is often also self-similar, and it is possible to calculate their fractal dimension using the box-counting method.
-This method consists in covering the entire network with the minimum number of boxes N_B of linear size l_B For a given network G and box size l_B , a box is a set of nodes where all distances l{ij} between any two nodes i and j in the box are smaller than l_B .
+A recent study [5] found that the structure of complex networks is often also self-similar, and it is possible to calculate their fractal dimension using the box-counting method.
+As we saw, this method consists in covering the entire set, the network in this case, with the minimum number of boxes N_B of linear size (diameter) l_B .
+For a given network G and box size l_B , a box is a set of nodes where all distances l{ij} between any two nodes i and j in the box are smaller than l_B .
 If the number of boxes scales with the linear size l_B following a power law (see eq.
 (1)), then d_B is the fractal dimension, or box dimension, of the graph [5]: